zealtheryujin/Lumiri/README.md

 ### Setup and connection

-1. Extract `Lumiri.zip` into a folder on your PC.
-Close any previously running host.
-2. Run `firewall-onar.bat` as administrator.
-3. Open `host-baslat.bat` and wait for the host to be ready.
-Keep it open throughout the stream.
+1. Run the `lumiri-host.exe` file.
-4. Copy the included `switch/lumiri.nro` to the `switch/` folder on your Switch SD card.
+2. Copy the included `switch/lumiri.nro` to the `switch/` folder on your Switch SD card.
-5. Open Lumiri in Homebrew Menu.
+3. Open Lumiri in Homebrew Menu.
 Your PC and Switch must be on the same local network.
-6. Choose **Desktop** or a game from the discovered PC's library and press **A**.
+4. Choose **Desktop** or a game from the discovered PC's library and press **A**.
 If discovery fails, press **X** to enter the PC's IPv4 address.

 Your PC needs an NVIDIA or AMD GPU with hardware H.264 encoding and a compatible graphics driver.
 The encoder is selected automatically.
 Virtual controller input requires ViGEmBus; the host can start its installer if missing.
 VB-Cable is optional.
 Use a homebrew environment compatible with your Switch firmware; application mode provides more memory than album applet mode.